keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 * Go into the `values.yaml` file linked under "Configuration file"
 * Copy the lines for the values you want to modify
-* Paste those lines into the `keptn/values.yaml` file and modify their values in that file
+* Paste those lines into your `values.yaml` file and modify their values in that file.

 ### Modify Helm configuration options